GoogleCloudPlatform/gcp-service-broker/docs/classes/google-cloudsql-mysql.md

     * The string must match the regular expression `^[0-9][0-9]*$`.
  * `availability_type` _string_ - Availability type specifies whether the instance serves data from multiple zones.
 Default: `ZONAL`.
     * The value must be one of: [REGIONAL ZONAL].
+ * `private_network` _string_ - The private network to attach to.
+If specified the instance will only be accessible on the VPC.
+Default: ``.
+    * Examples: [projects/my-project/global/networks/default].

 ## Binding